rockethacks/rockethacks.github.io/README.md

    cd rockethacks.github.io/front-end

 ## TO DO
-IMP- create a design pattern structure for the entire website.
-1) Add content to make it feel filled up
+1) Fix the Sponsor Button in the Navigation Panel
-2) Add backend functionality for the email and Sponsor Us buttons
+2) Add the new registration portal link
-3) Add social media links
-4) Get more ideas.
+3) Get more design ideas